5 Modern Ways to Collect Rent in Nigeria (2025 Guide)

 Best Practices for Modern Rent Collection

-Always issue digital receipts: Nigerian law requires landlords to provide receipts for all rent payments.
+Always issue digital receipts: Nigerian law requires landlords to issue receipts for all rent payments.
 Digital receipts via email or WhatsApp are legally valid, easier to store than paper receipts, and prevent disputes.
-Include the tenant's name, property address, amount paid, payment date, payment period covered, and your signature or business stamp.
+Include the tenant's name, property address, amount paid, payment date, period covered, and your signature or business stamp.

 Keep meticulous records for tax purposes: The Federal Inland Revenue Service (FIRS) requires landlords to report rental income and pay appropriate taxes.
 Maintain organized records of all rent received, including payment dates, amounts, tenant names, and property addresses.
-Digital payment methods automatically create this paper trail, making tax filing simpler and audit-proof.
+Digital payment methods automatically generate this paper trail, making tax filing simpler and audit-proof.

 Conclusion